arv-sajeev/docker_examples/cheat_sheet.md

 * --link	- a deprecated way to make another container's name visible within container
 * --volume	- to mount a folder
 * --mount 	- is a more implicit mount with many options
+* -e		- to supply environment variables
+* --env-file	- to supply a file with env vars

 __If you have trouble killing a container it's probably because linuxes app armor is stopping you the quick fix for this remove unknown applications from app armor using sudo aa-remove-unknown__